 WAF features a specific rule that detects when a user is logged-in to a supported CMS and automatically whitelists the user's session.

-To enable this rule, navigate to WAF and click Policies.
+To enable this rule, navigate to Sites > Website Domain > WAF and scroll to the bottom.
 You'll find the "CMS Protection" category.
 Under this category, you'll find a list of the supported CMS's (if yours isn't there, let us know, and we can add it).
 Enable the CMS type you are using (e.g. "Whitelist WordPress admin logged-in users").

 From this point on, every time an admin user logs into the site, their CMS session will be whitelisted.
 If you have any questions or would like to have your CMS added to the list, please either create a ticket or chat with a support here!